msorens/images-from-the-aether/README.md

 * The API key modal test button shows both a spinner while testing and then positive or negative feedback right on the button when a result is determined.

+###  6.3. <a name='DeveloperExperienceToo'></a>Developer Experience, Too

+UX is not just for users--it applies to developers, too!
+I strive to make code welcoming in a sense, so people who want to either read the code or just understand how the application works, can easily dig in.
+Some examples:

+* A thorough read-me file is supplied ( this one :-).

+* A table of contents is included (easy to maintain with the "markdown TOC" extension for VS Code).

+* The documentation includes appropriate illustrations rather than trying to describe with lots and lots of words.

+* Where do things come from?
+Borrowed or adapted code snippets include source references (search for "from http" or "see http" in the code base to see examples).

+* Comments explain where other types of things come from.
+For instance, I derived the bits in Photo.ts from some data conversions.
+But rather than just provide the bits, I included comments in that file explaining where they came from.

+* More on comments: some comments are vital, as in the previous bullet.
+But care must be taken to use comments appropriately and only when necessary, because too many comments can often be worse than not enough.
+I wrote at length about this in [Fighting Evil in Your Code: Comments on Comments](https://www.simple-talk.com/opinion/opinion-pieces/fighting-evil-code-comments-comments/)

 ##  7. <a name='Performance'></a>Performance

-There are a couple points of note regarding performance.
-First, as already discussed, displaying a large, growing collection of objects can quickly bog down the UI if implemented naively.
+Firstly (as already discussed) displaying a large, growing collection of objects can quickly bog down the UI if implemented naively.
 The virtual scrolling component largely takes care of this, keeping what is actually being rendered to a very small, essentially constant number of items--just what is in the current viewport.
+That keeps the UI feeling very brisk and peppy to the user.

-Second, the fact that this large collection of objects is a set of images is a concern.
+Secondly, the fact that this large collection of objects is a set of images is a concern.
-Image files are much larger than text files, of course, so having to download a lot of them to fill the screen could introduce lag times to the user.
+Image files are much larger than text files, of course, so having to download a lot of them as the user scrolls back and forth might introduce noticeable lag times.
-Caching of said images is vital.
+Caching of these images is thus vital.
-But the way I am using images in the app makes this issue moot.
-TODO
+But the way I am using images in the app makes this issue moot: the browser is in control of fetching the images as needed (through what is rendered in the HTML template) and, by default, browsers cache those image fetches.
+The data I am manually fetching with each new search or each new batch is just image metadata (author, URL, etc.), which is relatively quite small so not a performance concern.

 ##  8. <a name='FurtherPointsOnMaintainableDesign'></a>Further Points On Maintainable Design